Peter Kadiru: Early career

-Kadiru vs Ramirez
+Kadiru vs. Ramirez

-Kadiru claimed the biggest win of his career after he stopped former WBO Cruiserweight champion Victor Emilio Ramirez to claim the IBF Intercontinental title.
+Kadiru claimed the biggest win of his career after he stopped former cruiserweight champion Victor Emilio Ramirez to claim the IBF Intercontinental title.
 After dominating the majority of the bout Ramirez decided to stay in his corner before the ninth round.

+WBA heavyweight title challenge

+Kadiru vs. Gassiev

+On 6 July 2026, it was announced that Kadiru would step in on short notice to challenge the newly elevated WBA heavyweight champion Murat Gassiev on 11 July 2026 at the VTB Arena in Moscow, Russia.
+Kadiru replaced former French Olympian Tony Yoka, who was forced to withdraw from the world title bout during the final stages of his training camp due to a back injury.